Dashboard

 MCP isn't tied to any specific AI model or vendor.
 Switch from GPT-4 to Claude tomorrow?
 Your integrations still work.
 Add a new data source?
 It works with all your AI systems immediately.

-This prevents vendor lock-in and encourages innovation—you can mix and match the best AI models with the best tools.
+This prevents vendor lock-in and encourages innovation; because it's a universal connector, you can mix and match the best AI models with the best tools.

 4. Enhanced Security and Control